 FDA Takes Hands-Off Approach to AI Devices and Software

-The FDA will not regulate AI-enabled health wearables and clinical decision support software if they meet certain low-risk criteria; this guidance aims to foster market innovation.
+• The FDA will not regulate low-risk AI-enabled health wearable devices and clinical decision support software. • This hands-off approach is intended to promote market innovation.

 Why It Matters for Texas Credit Unions